-RESI and the Alliance Companies are required to seek consents from certain regulatory authorities as a result of the Mergers.
-The Ohio Environmental Protection Agency (the "Ohio EPA") has determined that the Mergers will constitute a change of ownership of Ohio EPA permitted facilities owned by Republic Environmental Systems (Cleveland), Inc. ("RES (Cleveland)") and Republic Environmental Systems (Ohio), Inc. ("RES (Ohio)").
-Accordingly, the change of ownership of such facilities must be approved by the director of the Ohio EPA.
-Since the approval process may take six months or longer to complete, RESI intends to consummate the Mergers prior to receipt of the requisite Ohio EPA approvals as permitted by applicable law.
-During such approval process, the Company does not anticipate that the operations at such facilities will be effected.
-In the event that the director of the Ohio EPA ultimately disapproves the change of ownership of such facilities, RESI would be required to effect the negation of the change of ownership of such facilities.
+Ohio law also requires that the change of ownership of the permitted facilities, as well as the permit modifications, if any, be approved by the director of the Ohio EPA, based upon the disclosure statements and an investigative report prepared by the Ohio attorney general's office.
+RESI intends to consummate the Mergers prior to receipt of the requisite approval of the director of the Ohio EPA as permitted by applicable law.
+During the approval process, the Company does not anticipate that the operations at such facilities will be effected.
+In the event that the director of the Ohio EPA ultimately disapproves such change of ownership or, if required, such permit modifications, RESI would be required to effect the negation of the change of ownership of such facilities.
 The negation could be accomplished through the restoration of the original ownership structure of RESI as it effects such facilities, the disposition of the facilities or another means that complies with the requirements of applicable law.
-The failure to obtain approval of such change of ownership could have a material adverse effect on the financial condition and operations of RESI.
+The failure to obtain approval of such change of ownership or permit modifications, if any, could have a material adverse effect on the financial condition and operations of RESI.
 See "The Combination -- The Mergers -- Governmental and Regulatory Approval."